mlhartme/stool/client/documentation.md

 * **-v** enables verbose output
 * **-e** prints stacktrace for all errors
 * **-context** sets the current context for this invocation
-* **-working** specifies the working directory used to locate the current project and for relative path names.
+* **-working** specifies the working directory used to locate the current workspace and for relative path names.
   Defaults to the current directory of the shell.